AuDigitalHealth/adha-template-cda/README.md

-# au-digitalhealth-cda-template
+# adha-template-cda
-The purpose of this repository is to contain FHIR implementation guide template styling that adds CDA specification branding (like logo).
+The purpose of this repository is to contain FHIR implementation guide template styling that adds CDA specification branding (like logo), or other CDA artefact styling.

-In future, the FHIR publication tooling may be used to assist with CDA specification development and this template will be required for the appropriate  CDA technology styling.
+It will directly inherit from the ADHA template `adha-template-base` (https://github.com/AuDigitalHealth/adha-template-base) and is intended to serve as a base for most Agency CDA-style implementation guide publications.

+package id = _to be determined_